What Is Virtual Reality?

 The sensors and cameras let VR headsets know where you’re looking and how you’re moving.
 The 6DOF (six degrees of freedom) movement tracking takes care of head and hand gesture recognition and movement identification.
+All this lets you move around the simulation with a 360-degree field of view.

 Technology-wise, we have three distinctions of VR headsets: